Kiuwan logo

 The Importance of Accurate Software Inventory

-Open source software is driving the digital-first transformation and is at the heart of the Fourth Industrial Revolution.
-Currently, 90% of IT leaders use open source software, and 79% expect to increase their use over the next two years.
-Considering the many benefits of open source software, it’s not surprising how it’s been widely adopted.
-However, while open source code is cost-effective, flexible, and agile, it also poses some serious security and liability risks.
-We’ll get into all of it, as well as the role of the SBOM (software bill of materials).
+Open-source software drives the digital-first transformation and is at the heart of the Fourth Industrial Revolution.
+Currently, 90% of IT leaders use open-source software, and 79% expect to increase their use over the next two years.
+Considering the many benefits of open-source software, it’s not surprising how widely adopted it is.
+However, while open-source code is cost-effective, flexible, and agile, it poses some serious security and liability risks.
+We’ll get into all of it and the role of the SBOM (software bill of materials).

-One of the most visible examples of the security risks associated with open source code is the 2017 Equifax breach that exposed the data of over 143 million people.
+One of the most visible examples of the security risks associated with open-source code is the 2017 Equifax breach that exposed data from over 143 million people.
 Equifax was advised of the security risk and the need for a patch more than two months before the breach but failed to install one.

 Risks From Open Source Software